 - Bar Association Dues/Membership.
 Anything associated with your license is likely reimbursable by your firm.
 Make sure to submit your membership to the American Bar Association, your license renewal fees, etc.

 - Mobile Data Plan.
 In the old days, a firm handed you a Blackberry when you started and trained you to dread the flashing red light.
 With the death of Blackberries, many firms have switched to reimbursing you for the data plan while you use your own device.
 The reimbursement amount might be $60 a month regardless of how much you’re spending on your data plan.

 - Professional Development.
 Some firms offer reimbursement for professional development.
-Professional develop expenses might include attending conferences or purchasing books or other items.
+Professional develop expenses might include attending conferences or purchasing books or other items (like the ones I consistently recommend to corporate lawyers).
 These reimbursements are different from CLE credits.
 Many firms have a contract with a CLE provider like PLI.
 For professional development, I’ve found courses at places like CreativeLive and Udemy great for skill building.
 Keep in mind that your firm may cover professional development books you are already purchasing.

 - Business Travel.
 Travel for work is a reimbursable expense.
 Make sure you capture all travel expenses.

 - Business Development.
 Firms have different policies on business development expenses.
 Some firms will allow you to reimburse lunches and entertainment to encourage you to develop your own book of business or to strengthen relationships between the firm and its current clients.
 This means that your lawyer friends working at banks, private equity firms, corporations, etc. are fair game for lunch or evening events.
 Target events you wanted to attend anyway and pay for your friends to come.
 It’s a win/win situation for you and the firm.